torywalker/transaction-client/CONTRIBUTING.md

 # Contributing

-All contributions should adhere to the eslint rules outlined in [.eslintrc](.eslintrc).
+All contributions should adhere to the rules outlined in [.eslintrc](.eslintrc) and [.prettierrc](.prettierrc).
 Furthermore, the following rules should always be followed:

 - Update the [README.md](README.md) with details of any changes to the interface, this includes new options, or any modifications to the intended use of this package.
 - Increase the version number according to [SemVer 2.0](https://semver.org/).